Carlos-n21/p1-vi-runners/README.md

 5. Contact
 Contact Form: A simple form to get in touch with us for more information or to join the group.

+Each page has a Facebook link on the footer for the Group Page, offering the user the possiblity to get further information and a way to communicate with the group and its members.
+This a group open to the public.

 Contributing
 We welcome contributions from the community.
 Feel free to fork the repository and submit pull requests.